Back to Blog

 AccessComply — source-code fixes, audit trail, founder-named

-Where AccessComply wins specifically: it is the only app that produces a defensible audit trail for ADA Title III or EAA proceedings — backup-before-every-write, scan history, fix history, post-fix re-scan verification, and a published accessibility statement.
+Where AccessComply wins specifically: it is the only app in this comparison that produces a source-code remediation record — backup-before-every-write, scan history, fix history, post-fix re-scan verification, and a published accessibility statement.
 The fixes ship in your theme; uninstalling AccessComply does not revert them.
 Where AccessComply does not win: AccessComply does not ship a user-facing display-settings widget.
 If you want font-scaling and contrast-toggle UI for visitors, you would install something else for that and AccessComply for the actual remediation.

 What to ask before installing any accessibility app